 - Involve parents, family members, and friends.
 They can read books together, encouraging openness and listening.
 They also can ensure good nutrition and proper rest.

 Positive discipline is an approach that puts the emphasis on ignoring unwanted behavior, while focusing on positive behavior.
 This includes tactics such as changing the subject, redirecting a child, and just watching for children to make a good choice and celebrating that moment.

 - Identify what could cause stress and plan ways to avoid it or learn how to deal with it.

 - Encourage children to be proud of themselves in some way.
 Developing a special interest or skill can serve as a source of pride and self-esteem.

-- Use gentle humor or read a silly book to create laughter and to reframe negative thoughts into opportunities.
+- Use gentle humor or read a silly book to encourage laughter and have fun.

 - Offer personal space.
 Modify the environment.
-Quiet space and alone time should be allowed.
-(Adjust noise levels and check the traffic pattern.)
+Allow quiet space and alone time.

 - Teach relaxation and deep breathing techniques.
-Ask children to close their eyes and imagine a quiet and or happy place (the beach with waves, a birthday party, a warm cup of cocoa).
+Ask children to close their eyes and imagine a quiet or happy place (for example, the beach with waves, a birthday party, a warm cup of cocoa).

 As adults, we can make sure we don’t add to children’s stress by expecting them to act in adult ways.
 We can praise, be positive, seek positive solutions, help children name their feelings, teach fairness, help children learn to like themselves, be patient, teach honesty, and give lots of love and encouragement, particularly during difficult times.